 Sarah is committed to advancing Indigenous programs and projects and has sat on many advisory councils and boards including the Indigenous Centre for Innovation and Entrepreneurship, Indigenous Professionals Association of Canada (IPAC), the Aboriginal Advisory Committee for the City of Toronto, the Toronto Indigenous Health Advisory Circle, the Toronto Police Service and was the co-chair and co-founder of the Indigenous Place Making Council.
 A dedicated volunteer, Sarah currently sits on the national boards for the Boys and Girls Clubs of Canada and the Canadian Council for Aboriginal Business.
 Sarah is a Founding Member of the Honouring Nations Canada Circle of Advisors which is a collaboration between Fulbright Canada and the Harvard Project on American Indian Economic Development.
 She also serves on the CRA’s Advisory Committee on the Charitable Sector.
 Sarah completed her MBA in the Indigenous Business and Leadership program at Simon Fraser University in 2023 and was named one of The Peak’s Emerging Leaders of 2022.

-Matt Vickers is a director and Chief Executive Officer of NorthernNations Cooperative.
+Matt Vickers is the Chairman of Island Rail Corporation.
 Matt is also the Managing Director of Indigenous Engagement with Hillcore Group, responsible for developing strategy and advancing new business opportunities with First Nation communities to close on these opportunities.
 Matt has over 36 years of experience in a diverse range in the management consulting field.
 Throughout his career, Matt has had the opportunity to work in a broad base of industries, including First Nations, arts and culture, financial institutions, healthcare, government, and information technology.

 An initiative of Fulbright Canada and its founding partners, the Samuel Centre for Social Connectedness (SCSC) and the Harvard Kennedy School, Honouring Nations Canada is supported by generous commitments from the University of Saskatchewan, the Canadian Mountain Network, the Government of Canada and the U.S. Embassy in Canada.